-An inland river flows only one way and its water level is usually dictated by rain.
-Whereas tides determine the high and low levels of coastland rivers that connect to the oceans, according to Bassmaster Elite Series pro Jacob Powroznik.
+An inland river flows only one way, and its water level is usually dictated by rain.
+According to Bassmaster Elite Series pro Jacob Powroznik, tides determine the high and low levels of coastland rivers that connect to the oceans.

 So, studying the local tide charts of the waterway you will be fishing is the key to catching tidal waters bass.
 Powroznik suggests you can find tide charts on the Internet with a Google search of the waterway you intend to fish.
 Tide charts are also available on Navionics software for your electronics.

-High tide fishing can be good in the spring because bass move up on the flats to spawn and will stay there even in low tide as long as there is 6 to 8 inches of water left on the flats “You just can’t get your boat up there to the fish without spooking them,” he says.
+High tide fishing can be good in the spring because bass move up on the flats to spawn and will stay there even in low tide as long as there are 6 to 8 inches of water left on the flats.
+“You just can’t get your boat up there to the fish without spooking them,” he says.

-Low tide fishing is best, though, for the rest of the year because it causes bass to congregate on isolated wood, rocks or rock jetties.
+Low tide fishing is best for the rest of the year because it causes bass to congregate on isolated wood, rocks, or rock jetties.
 Powroznik suggests this makes bass more predictable to find and easier to catch.

 No matter how far up a tidal river he fishes, Powroznik notices the tides affect the water levels throughout the entire river.
-Saltwater incursion from high tide has an effect on bass in the lower part of the river closer to the ocean.
-Powroznik notices in the spring that creeks on the lower river will have a good flow of freshwater from rain runoff.
+Saltwater incursion from high tide affects bass in the lower part of the river closer to the ocean.
+Powroznik notices in the spring that creeks on the lower river will have an excellent freshwater flow from rain runoff.
 However, dry weather in the summertime causes saltwater to back up in the creeks during high tide.
 So, bass tend to migrate to the backs of the creeks in the summertime during high tide to avoid the saltwater.